-Are you wanting to make chicken wings for lunch but looking for an alternative to frying?
+Want to make crispy chicken wings but don’t want to deep fry in a bunch of oil?
 Look no further than my Crispy Oven-Baked Wings!
-You get tons of flavor with a juicy inside and crispy crust for less than half of the effort.
+You get tons of flavor with a juicy inside and crispy crust in less than an hour – plus the cooking is hands-off.

 Y’ALL.
-Get into that crispy texture of these oven-baked wings.
+Get into that crispy skin – no frying required.

 These crispy oven-baked wings are so crispy on the outside and juicy on the inside.
-Bursting with flavor, and not even requiring a lot of prep, I was mind-blown that these came out so well in the oven!!
-The key is to take party-sized wings and dry them off really well before seasoning, then roast them at a high temperature.
+Bursting with flavor, and not even requiring a lot of prep, I was mind-blown that these came out so well just by baking!

 The only “special” item this recipe requires is a wire rack – normally used for cooling baked goods.
 Even if you don’t bake a lot, I suggest grabbing one because they have so many other uses in the kitchen.

-I can’t wait for you to try these super tasty wings (and feel free to toss them with your favorite sauce, obv.)
+I can’t wait for you to try these super tasty wings (and feel free to toss them with your favorite sauce, of course – see some of my recommendations below.)

 How to Make Crispy Chicken Wings in the Oven